riganti/dotvvm-docs/Pages/concepts/viewmodels/request-context.md

 ## Asynchronous operations

 + `GetCancellationToken` returns a cancellation token for the current request.
-You can pass this token to a long-running operations so they can be cancelled if the user leaves the page before it is loaded.
+You can pass this token to a long-running operations so they can be canceled if the user leaves the page before it is loaded.

 ## URL manipulation